St. Mary's Orthodox Cathedral, Puthencavu: History

 On 9 December 1896, Rev. P.J.
 Dethos was consecrated as Titus II Mar Thoma Metropolitan at the Puthencavu Palli (then shared between both Orthodox and Mar Thoma churches).

 He was consecrated by Titus I Mar Thoma with the assistance of Geevarghese Mar Koorilose (Karumamkuzhi Pulikkottil) Metropolitan of the Malabar Independent Syrian Church.

-Two perunals (church festivals) of Mar Anthrayos, the 17th-century Syrian saint who was buried at Kallada, and Geevarghese Mar Philoxenos are celebrated in this church yearly.
+Two perunals (church festivals) of Mar Anthrayos, the 17th-century Syrian saint Mor Anthrayos who was buried at Kallada, and Geevarghese Mar Philoxenos are celebrated in this church yearly.
 The wooden horse of Mar Anthrayos is still preserved in the church.
 There are a lot of folktales about the horse, on which the Anthrayos Bava used to travel at night.

 The church is also the parent parish of several parishes within and around of the same diocese which includes Arattupuzha, Kurichimuttam, Piralassery, Mulakuzha, Koorthamala, Nellikkal, Idanadu, and Mangalam.